Here’s the story that may be one of your reasons why you need to install Ad-block on your browser.

 It is because your browsers did not need to render the ads and play the videos automatically.

 It works less, so it consumes less power

-To avoid being tracked
+To avoid the tracker

-If you're a person who's very concern of your privacy, you may want to use that "uBlock origin" or any other ad blocks plugins to block any third party analytics script on the site you visited.
+If you’re a person who’s very concern about your privacy, you may want to use that “uBlock origin” or any other ad blocks plugins to block any third party analytics script on the site you visited.